disko/dotfiles/README.md

-# dotfiles
+# disko's personal dotfiles

 based on

   - https://github.com/driesvints/dotfiles/
-  - others
+  - and others

+## Configure macOS clean install

+1. clone the repo to ~/.dotfiles
+2. run ./install.sh

+This will install a bunch of software and apply some sane defaults to macOS.

+Only a few apps must be installed manually or from the Appstore:

-Appstore:
+  - Appstore:

+    - NZBVortex
     - Pixelmator
     - Telephone

-Applications to be installed manually:
+    - Timeline
+    - Navicat *

+  - manually:

     - Bank X
+    - cubeSQL
     - Monkey Office
-  - Navicat for PostgreSQL Lite